 We are seeing more evidence of consumers like you becoming more frugal about the health care you receive - and it's not just because of the down economy.
 We battle all sorts of extreme challenges in just keeping health care affordable, from the sky-high price of medical services in general, to blizzards of confusion over out-of-network charges, insurance denials for the insured, and much more like nonsensical medical bill errors.

-Now, we've come across an additional resource that you may want to explore and use to comparison shop for more affordable health care, before you step foot in your doctor's office.
-The Health in Reach web site, a free service for consumers, allows you to browse for nearly any kind of health care, from regular family practice to specialist offices, in much the same way that you do for, say, hotels or soft goods.
+Now, there are online healthcare pricing comparison sites that you may want to explore and use to comparison shop for more affordable health care, before you step foot in your doctor's office.
+Many are free for consumers, allowing you to browse for nearly any kind of health care or dental services, from regular family practice to specialist offices, in much the same way that you do for, say, hotels or other goods and services.

 How It Works This kind of 'match-making' site works on this principle: doctors like to anticipate costs, as well.
 They can do this by compiling groups of single new patients and pricing the incoming visitors in bulk: that means that uninsured patients who need to pay out of pocket can enjoy some of the same price benefits as those whose insurance companies have an existing contractual arrangement with a provider.

-Health in Reach assists to fulfill the void of "service transparency," the idea that patients should know ahead of time what they will be paying.
+Online comparison sites assist to fulfill the void of "service transparency," the idea that patients should know ahead of time what they will be paying or can expect in their general geographical area.
 In a world where providers typically bill insurers first and shift costs to patients later, too many patients just don't have any real clue about the final 'invoice total' that they will see in a mailed medical bill.
 As we often point out, this kind of 'mystery pricing' would never be tolerated in any other industry, and it should be part of our medical industry either.
 By bringing the power of the Internet to medical shopping, these third party sites are helping to change the cumbersome and often unequal relationship between patient and provider.

 MBCR understands the challenges in receiving a medical bill and successfully resolving a health insurance claim issue.
 Learn more at www.medicalbillandclaimresolution.com.